As a former online marketing whizz, Elvira enrolled in our UX Design Program and graduated in June 2019.

 About the project

-VocabApp is a project I worked on in a UX Design Course at CareerFoundry.
+VocabApp is a project I worked on in a UX Design Program at CareerFoundry.
 I had to research and create a vocabulary learning app from scratch, which has provided me with a solid foundation in UX Design and Design Thinking.

 VocabApp is a language learning app which contains exercises based on real-life situations and allows users to customize their curriculum so that they achieve maximum learning effect.
 In this project, I aim to design a mobile app that empowers people to learn new vocabulary and enable them to put the acquired knowledge in practice immediately, supporting their private & professional goals.